foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``default_elb_securitygroups``
 ******************************

 Comma separated list or json of ELB security groups to include for all deployments.
-If a command separated list is given, the groups are applied to all environments.
+If a comma separated list is given, the groups are applied to all environments.
 If a json is provide, it assigns groups only to the specified environment.

     | *Required*: No
     | *Example*: ``test_sg,example_elb_sg``